tier4/caret_doc/docs/visualization/investigation_api/lttng_event_filter.md

 ```

 Multiple event_filters can be specified.
-If you include more than one, all filters will be filtered to the specified interval only.
+If there are multiple event_filters have been given, all filters will be applied to the selected interval only.